moddayz/bell_police_bin/README.md

 4. In the Addons source directory line, specify bell_police_bin-main \ bell_police_bin-main \ HelicopterSIB - the HelicopterSIB folder
 5. Uncheck Binarize
 6. Pack it.
+7. You should get HelicopterSIB.pbo
-7. Place it pbo in any of your mods with a link to the source https://github.com/moddayz
+8. Place it pbo in any of your mods with a link to the source https://github.com/moddayz